-2. Remain with the individual(s) needing emergency treatment and cooperate with emergency officials, so long as it is safe to do so
+2. remain with the individual(s) needing medical assistance, so long as it is safe to do so,

-Who is covered by Medical Amnesty?
+Who is covered by Medical Assistance?

 The Medical Assistance Policy applies to: students seeking medical assistance on their own behalf or who obtain medical assistance under this policy, students seeking and obtaining medical assistance on behalf of another individual, and student organizations seeking and obtaining medical assistance on behalf of a member or guest.